OakTree100/casper_tut_dac/tut_dac.rst

 The Waveform Generator Design
 *****************************
-In this example we will configure the RFDC for a dual-tile RFSoC4x2 board.
+In this example we will run the RFDC with data from a bram on a the RFSoC4x2 board.

 This design will:
   * Set sample rates
   * Use the internal PLLs to generate the sample clock
   * Write and read data from a bram
-  * Output a signal from a bram
+  * Output a signal from a DAC

 The final design will look like this for the RFSoC 4x2: